caiomsouza/microsoft-azure-speech-to-text/README.md

-# microsoft-azure-speech-to-text
+# Microsoft Azure Speech to Text
-Microsoft Azure Speech to Text
+This repo is dedicated to Microsoft Azure Speech to Text.